hermine-dm/helpnet/README.md

 ```
 rails db:create
 ```
-Time for some nice migrations :
+You're not a Zebra but I know you're always up for some nice migrations :
 ```
 rails db:migrate
 ```